Pregnancy and Abuse: Safety During Postpartum

 The period immediately following childbirth can be immensely joyful for new parents.
 It is also often overwhelming to deal with the care of a new baby and adapt your lifestyle to what that entails.
 For parents with an abusive partner, this time is often a period of escalated stress and danger.
 Some studies have shown that experiencing abuse is a risk factor for postpartum depression and other postpartum mental health issues, so it may be helpful to share incidents of emotional, verbal and physical abuse with your prenatal healthcare provider so they can help you identify preventive measures for the postpartum period.
 You may also want to consider researching information on symptoms and support.
-Postpartum Support International has a wealth of information, including a page on pregnancy and postpartum mental health, a local support search and tools for self-assessment and self-care.
+Postpartum Support International has a wealth of information, including a page on pregnancy and postpartum mental health and a local support search.

 Your body will also be readjusting physically after pregnancy.
 After your body goes through childbirth, you will need a period of healing before engaging in sexual activity.
 Your doctor, nurse or midwife may advise you about this length of time depending on your birth experience.
 Your abusive partner may try to reassert power and control by dismissing or downplaying these recommendations using guilt, threats or even forcing sex before you are ready.
 These behaviors are sexual abuse and can create health issues or an extended healing period for you.
 Contacting your healthcare provider or a domestic violence program about these incidents may allow you to create a safety plan to increase your sexual and physical safety during this period.
 Examples of strategies you may use could include: